-As you’d expect, the 100 Series generally offers the most basic functionality, with power figures starting at around 13kw, and the prices starting at a little under $3,000.
-Cutting widths start at 42”, making them suitable for lawns up to one acre.
-On the other hand, the X700 series is evidently the ‘Major League’ of John Deere mowers, with power figures around 18kw, with massive 54” cutting widths.
-The prices are reflected in this, starting at around $15,000 and other models costing over $18,000.
+As you’d expect, the 100 Series generally offers the most basic functionality, with power figures starting at around 13kW, and the prices starting at around $5,400.
+Cutting widths start at 13”, making them suitable for lawns up to one acre.
+On the other hand, the X700 series is evidently the ‘Major League’ of John Deere mowers, with power figures around 24 horsepower, with massive 54” cutting widths.
 John Deere is often a name first associated with mowing, with its green and yellow colour scheme.
 Don’t forget your John Deere hat!

 Toro Ride-On Mowers

 For the consumer, Toro specialises in zero-turn mowers.
 Specifically, there are five series in question:

 - Toro Timecutter MX

 - Toro TimeCutter HD

 - Toro Z Master 2000 Series MyRide HDX

 The TimeCutter SS series is the most entry-level series out of the five, with cutting widths between 32” and 42”.
 This makes them suitable for zipping around yards up to one acre – yet Toro says they are suitable for lawns up to 3 acres – and the costs start at about $5000, making them a pricier option for smaller lawns.
 On the other hand, the Z Master Series 2000 MyRIDE range and Titan HD 2000 Series MyRIDE are claimed to be the bees’ knees when it comes to Toro’s maximum cutting ability.
 Both collections provide 52″ and 60″ cutting width options, with a 48″ alternatively available in the Titan line.

 Toro offers a four-year warranty or 750-hour warranty on some models.